- Canned tuna is one of the most universally consumed foods around the globe and tuna are fished in over 70 countries.

 Canned tuna is usually classified into two categories: light meat tuna, which is mostly skipjack and sometimes yellowfin, and white meat tuna, which is usually albacore.
 The three major brands of canned tuna sold in the United States are Starkist, Chicken of the Sea, and Bumble Bee.
 These brands make up over 80 percent of canned tuna consumption in the U.S. (though several smaller labels are available commercially).
 Most tuna fishing occurs in the Pacific Ocean.
 Other fishing sources, in order of fishing yield, are the Indian Ocean, the Atlantic Ocean, and the Mediterranean Sea.
 The countries that produce the most in tuna fishing yield are Indonesia, Japan, and the Philippines.
 Thailand is now the site of the majority of the world’s tuna processing plants, processing approximately 25% of the world’s canned tuna.
 The majority of Thailand’s canned tuna is exported to the United States and the European Union.

+Between 2000 and 2020, at least 1 canned tuna-associated outbreak was reported to CDC’s National Outbreak Reporting System (NORS), causing 3 illnesses, and no hospitalizations or deaths.
 Two of the few recorded foodborne illness outbreak associated with canned tuna in the United States involved two cases of botulism in California in April 2009.
 Both cases were hospitalized after consuming home-canned tuna, but neither died.
 Botulism is a potentially fatal illness caused by a neurotoxin produced by the bacteria Clostridium botulinum.
 The toxin is found naturally in soil and the intestines of fish, animals, insects, and birds.
 Humans are usually exposed to the toxin via ingestion of foods that have been stored in anaerobic environments that allow the Clostridium botulinum bacteria to grow, typically in canned foods that have undergone improper sterilization during the canning process.
 Most fresh produce contains the bacteria on the exterior, but Clostridium botulinum bacteria only grow in anaerobic conditions, so these foods are safe to consume.

 In early 2019, fifteen cases of infection due to the strain Salmonella Newport were reported across eight states.
 Traceback evidence linked these cases to frozen raw ground tuna supplied by Jensen Tuna Inc. that were processed in Houma, LA and imported from JK Fish in Vietnam.
 Of the fifteen people with reported illness, ages ranged from 24 to 85 years wherein two individuals were hospitalized, and no deaths were reported.
 A survey of food intake history found that 75% of the cases reported eating sushi from a restaurant before in the week before becoming ill.
 Through these interviews, frozen ground tuna from Jensen Tuna was identified as the likely source of the outbreak, which subsequently led to a recall by Jensen Tuna on all frozen ground tuna.